From “Flying Blind” to Data-Driven Confidence

 A Primer on Enhanced Conversions

-Before moving to tag setup, it is important to understand a crucial feature called Enhanced Conversions.
-In an online world with increasing privacy regulations and the phasing out of third-party cookies, traditional tracking methods are becoming less reliable.
-Enhanced Conversions is Google’s solution to this challenge.
+Before moving to tag setup, understand Enhanced Conversions, a crucial feature for modern tracking.
+With increasing privacy regulations and the phasing out of third-party cookies, traditional tracking methods are becoming less reliable.
+Enhanced Conversions is Google’s solution.

-Conceptually, it is a feature that improves tracking accuracy by securely sending hashed, first-party data from a website to Google after a conversion occurs.
-This data can include an email address, phone number, or home address.
-The data is hashed using a secure one-way algorithm called SHA256 before it leaves the user’s browser, meaning it is anonymised and privacy-safe.
-Google then uses this hashed data to match conversions back to ad clicks, even when traditional identifiers like cookies are not available.
-This helps to “recover” conversions that would otherwise be lost, leading to more complete and accurate data, which in turn fuels smarter, more effective bidding.
+It improves tracking accuracy by securely sending hashed, first-party data (email addresses, phone numbers, or home addresses) from your website to Google after a conversion occurs.
+The data is anonymised before leaving the user’s browser, then used to match conversions back to ad clicks when traditional identifiers like cookies aren’t available.
+This “recovers” conversions that would otherwise be lost, leading to more complete data and smarter bidding.

-While the detailed implementation of Enhanced Conversions is an advanced topic that often requires modifications to a website’s data layer, turning the feature on within the Google Ads UI is the first step.
-This signals the intent to use this more robust tracking method.
+Whilst detailed implementation often requires data layer modifications, enabling the feature in Google Ads UI is the first step toward this more robust tracking method.

 The Two Most Important Tags in Google Tag Manager

-With the goal defined in Google Ads, it is time to move to Google Tag Manager (GTM).
-Here, the foundational tags that make all tracking work reliably will be set up.
-Getting these two tags right will prevent the most common and costly tracking errors.
-This approach represents a modern shift from adding single-purpose tags to establishing a robust, sitewide “tagging infrastructure” first.
+With the goal defined in Google Ads, move to Google Tag Manager (GTM) to set up the foundational tags that make all tracking work reliably.
+Getting these two tags right prevents the most common and costly tracking errors by establishing robust, sitewide tagging infrastructure first.

 The Conversion Linker Tag – Your Key to Accurate Attribution

 The Conversion Linker tag is non-negotiable for accurate tracking in the modern web.
-Its purpose is to help Google reliably connect the ad click that brought a user to a site with the conversion they complete later.
-In the past, this connection was made using third-party cookies.
-However, due to increased privacy regulations and browser changes like Safari’s Intelligent Tracking Prevention (ITP), the use of third-party cookies is being phased out.
-The Conversion Linker is Google’s solution.
-It works by storing the ad click information (specifically, the Google Click ID or GCLID) in a first-party cookie on the site’s own domain.
-This method is more durable, more privacy-compliant, and essential for making tracking work in today’s internet landscape.
-This tag is not just a technical step; it is a strategic adaptation to future-proof attribution.
+It helps Google reliably connect ad clicks with conversions completed later.
+Previously, this connection used third-party cookies, but privacy regulations and browser changes like Safari’s Intelligent Tracking Prevention are phasing these out.
+The Conversion Linker stores ad click information (the Google Click ID or GCLID) in a first-party cookie on your domain.
+This method is more durable, privacy-compliant, and essential for modern tracking.

-Missing or misconfiguring this tag is one of the most frequent errors marketers make.
-It directly leads to underreported conversions in Google Ads.
-When Google Ads does not receive accurate conversion data, its automated bidding strategies cannot optimise properly, which means money is wasted on campaigns that appear to be underperforming.
-While some newer documentation suggests the main Google Tag can handle this function, the established best practice is to always include a separate Conversion Linker tag.
-It costs nothing and acts as a vital insurance policy for attribution, guaranteeing this crucial function is performed correctly.
+Missing or misconfiguring this tag is one of the most frequent errors marketers make, directly leading to underreported conversions.
+When Google Ads lacks accurate conversion data, automated bidding strategies can’t optimise properly, wasting money on apparently underperforming campaigns.
+Whilst newer documentation suggests the main Google Tag can handle this function, best practice is always including a separate Conversion Linker tag as vital insurance for attribution.

 How to set it up: